kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 Ezno is an experimental compiler I have been working on and off for a while. **In short, it is a JavaScript compiler featuring checking, correctness and performance for building full-stack (rendering on the client and server) websites**.

-This post is just an overview of some of the features I have been working on which I think are quite cool as well a bit on the project philosophy ;)
+This post is just an overview of some of the features I have been working on which I think are quite cool as well an overview on the project philosophy ;)

 > It is still work in progress, all the examples work but the tool is still in its infancy